My recovery journey

 Why have a network?

-Recruiting support
+Recruiting people to your support network…

-Here are some specific types of support:
+Here are some specific types of support you could use:

-Moral support: giving encouragement and positive feedback to the FP
+Moral support: giving encouragement and positive feedback

 Help with tasks: simply sharing the load and/or bringing some particular knowledge or skills to a situation

-Organisational help: arranging a fun social activity, a rewarding task, or practical support such as driving to and from activities
+Help in organising activities: arranging a fun social activity, a rewarding task, or practical support such as driving to and from activities

 Emergency help: for example, financial or equipment loans, transport.